n8ebel/Slides/conferences/droidconbos18/fun()_talk.md

 - name
 - method body

-^ here we have the Java method that we probably all know ^ whether you love it or hate it is between you and java

-^ we'll start here though so we can build up our mental model of Kotlin functions with a common starting point
+^ we'll start here so we can build up our mental model of Kotlin functions with a common starting point

 ___

 # java method converted to kotlin

+^ if converted with Android Studio we might get something like this

 ```Kotlin
 fun helloFunctions() {
   println("Yay, Functions")
 }
 ```

-^ if converted with Android Studio we might get something like this ^ not that different right?
+^ not that different right?
+^ but there are a few things to notice

-- adds the fun keyword
+- adds the `fun` keyword
+- no explicit return type
 - same name

-- no explicit return type
+^ great.  pretty straightforward. a little more conside version of the familiar java method

 ___

+# Further Simplification

-# Kotlin can be even more concise
+^ for this simple case, we can simplify this function even more

 ```kotlin
 fun helloFunctions() = println("Yay, Functions")
 ```

-^ for this simple case, we can simplify this function even more ^ can ommit the braces alltogether
+^ can ommit the braces alltogether
 ^ this form is known as a single-expression function
+^ we'll look a bit closer at how this works in a bit
 ___

 # So What's Left?

+^ functions dont seem that different.
+^ maybe just a bit more concise

-seems pretty straightforward, what else is there to know?
+Seems pretty straightforward, what else is there to know?

 ___

 # A Lot

+^ thankfully or this would be an awkwardly short talk

 ___

-# Building On What We Know
+> Let's Build On What We Know

 ^ let's build on our example to explore how you can interact with a function
 ___

 # Parameter & Type Freedom

-- default
+- Default parameters
-- named
+- Named parameters
-- return types
+- Return types
-    - when can omit?
+    - when can we omit?
-    - when can infer?
+    - when can we infer?
-- generic
+- Generic functions

+^ let's start by looking at paramter basics
 ___

 # Parameters

+^ if we couldn't have parameters, functions would be pretty boring ^ parameters are defined using <name> colon <type>

 ```Kotlin
 fun helloFunctions(excitingThing:String) {